FurryCoders/FALocalRepo/README.md

 * [time](https://docs.python.org/3.1/library/time.html)

 Once these modules are installed (suggest using `pip`) then the program can be run through the Python 3.x interpreter or built using `pyinstaller` or any other software.

+## Appendix
+### Unverified commits
+All commits before the 27th of January 2018 show as unverified because I accidentally revoked my old gpg key before adding a new one.
+They have all been added by me and can vouch for their authenticity.